rsapping2/my-website/src/content/learning/learning-path.md

     - Write basic Jenkins files and GitHub Actions workflows
     - Automate running tests, builds, and artifact uploads
     - Integrate Docker builds into pipelines
     - Use pipeline environment variables and secrets

-### 4. Secrets Management
-**Tools:** AWS Secrets Manager, Vault, GitHub secrets
-- Securely store/rotate secrets and inject into CI/CD
-- **You should at minimum be able to:**
-    - Store secrets securely outside code repositories
-    - Inject secrets into pipelines and runtime environments securely
-    - Rotate and audit secrets regularly

 ## Phase 3: More Containers & Orchestration